tonghuikang/blog/_posts/2025-05-31-writing-claude-md.md

-## Predictions

-Currently a pain point I have is that the environment that has access to production data is separated from the environment that I write code with (which is where Claude Code is installed).
+## Where are we headed

 I predict that AI will be making suggestions on how to improve their own process.
-This involves suggesting improvements to the rulefiles, and improve the code documentation.
 After completing the task, the AI may want to reflect on what instructions could have been added, that could have improved their performance.
-Improvements include requiring fewer back-and-forth interactions with the human, shorter search and thought processes, and fewer uses of tools.
+Improvements include requiring fewer back-and-forth interactions with the human, shorter search and thought processes, and fewer uses of tools. [^1]

+[^1]: Currently in Claude Code, you can press the `#` key to ask Claude to "remember" something which will then be incorporate into the relevant `CLAUDE.md` file.